-Grades and
+Grades

-A--Excellent degree of achievement in meeting course objectives.
-Mastery 4 points of principles and skills.
-Points
+and Points A--Excellent degree of achievement in meeting course objectives.
+Mastery of principles and skills.
+4 points

-B--Commendable degree of achievement in meeting course objectives.
-3 points

-- C--Satisfactory degree of achievement in meeting course objectives.
-It is expected that the student should be able to apply the subject matter of 2 points the course in a practical situation. - D--Minimal but passing degree of achievement in meeting course objectives.
+- B--Commendable degree of achievement in meeting course objectives.
+3 points - C--Satisfactory degree of achievement in meeting course objectives.
+It is expected that the student should be able to apply the subject matter of the course in a practical situation.
+2 points - D--Minimal but passing degree of achievement in meeting course objectives.
 It is doubtful that the student would be able to apply the subject matter of the course in a practical situation.
 1 point - F--Unacceptable degree of achievement in meeting course objectives.
-No credit or points - S--Satisfactory--No points; credit as specified - I--Incomplete--No credit or points - W--Withdrew--No credit or points - X-- Audit--No credit or points - U--Unsatisfactory--No credit or points
+No credit or points

+S--Satisfactory--No points; credit as specified

+1--Incomplete--No credit or points

+- W--Withdrew--No credit or points

+- X-- Audit--No credit or points

+- U--Unsatisfactory--No credit or points